ChainSafe/lodestar/docs/pages/beacon-management/networking.md

 # Networking

 Starting up Lodestar will automatically connect it to peers on the network.
-Peers are found through the discv5 protocol and one peers are established communications happen via gossipsub over libp2p.
+Peers are found through the discv5 protocol and once peers are established communications happen via gossipsub over libp2p.
 While not necessary, having a basic understanding of how the various protocols and transport work will help with debugging and troubleshooting as some of the more common challenges come up with [firewalls](#firewall-management) and [NAT traversal](#nat-traversal).

 ## Networking Flags